 Settings tab Description Presets Use this tab to configure Presets.
 You can specify the action to take when a preset is recalled and which preset to recall when the Preset button is selected.
-Analysis Time Use this tab to specify the method used to automatically set the analysis and spectrum offsets when the Time Zero Reference (see page 351) is set to Trigger.
+Analysis Time Use this tab to specify the method used to automatically set the analysis and spectrum offsets when the Time Zero Reference (see page 461) is set to Trigger.
 Save and Export Use this tab to specify whether or not save files are named automatically and what information is saved in acquisition data files.
+GPIB Use this tab to set the primary GPIB address for the instrument.
 Security Selecting the Hide Sensitive readouts check box causes the instrument to replace measurement readouts with a string of asterisks.
-Prefs Use this tab to select different color schemes for the measurement graphs and specify how markers should react when dragged.
+Prefs Use this tab to select different color schemes for the measurement graphs and specify how markers to automatically jump to the next peak (see page 448) when you drag them.
+When this setting is deselected, you can drag a marker to any point on the trace.